Mar 23rd, 2021

 Successful companies often use several directions of growth simultaneously; some of them, like Disney, use all seven paths at once.

 IBM is a vivid example of the exceptional implementation of the new go-to-market strategy.
 IBM’s selling model changed in the 1980s due to the changes in the IT market when the number of customers grew, but they decreased in size.
 At first, the company had only one sales channel — the distributors or direct sales force.
 When this model proved ineffective, IBM started adding new channels, including value-added resellers, direct mail, telemarketing, dealers, and catalog operations.

 In recent years, the company added about 18 new channels to communicate with the clients.
 The new GTM model is called hybrid because it combines direct and indirect channels.
 Due to the hybrid model, IBM managed to achieve a competitive advantage in the market, and now it is a leading cloud platform company.

 Developing a winning go-to-market strategy is critical before bringing a new product to market or entering the new market.
 When creating the GTM strategy, keep in mind the main components: customers, company, and competitors.
 The other elements for consideration include target markets, channels, product or service, price, and positioning.
-Before you start building the strategy, think of the current state of your business, your objectives, the methods to achieve the goals, and how long the implementation would take.
+Before you start building the strategy, think of the current state of your business, your existing product portfolio (that's where BCG growth-share matrix may come in handy), your objectives, the methods to achieve the goals, and how long the implementation would take.